Kamran-Afzali/Kamran-Afzali.github.io/_posts/Q_Reg.md

 Median regression (i.e. 50th quantile regression) is sometimes preferred to linear regression because it is “robust to outliers”.
 The next plot illustrates this.
 We add two outliers to the data (colored in orange) and see how it affects our regressions.
 The dotted lines are the fits for the original data, while the solid lines are for the data with outliers.
 As before, red is for linear regression while blue is for quantile regression.
 See how the linear regression fit shifts a fair amount compared to the median regression fit (which barely moves!)?

+Quantile regression is more effective and robust to outliers.
+In Quantile regression, you’re not limited to just finding the median i.e you can calculate any percentage(quantile) for a particular value in features variables.
+For example, if one wants to find the 30th quantile for the price of a particular building, that means that there is a 30% chance the actual price of the building is below the prediction, while there is a 70% chance that the price is above.

 ## Reference